sreemikil/testing/README.md

     - Vaccine status
 - As a customer, he can scan merchants QR code and confirm his footprint.
 - Also his previous visits will listed in the home screen.
-- As merchant, he can generate QR code with shop details.
+- As a merchant, he can generate QR code with shop details.
 - Also he cis able to see daily visitors details and summary.
 -
 * Embed video of project demo